ed-kung/CSUN-Econ-433/index.md

 |   15 | 12/2 - 12/6   | Theory of Public Choice            | Group Project Meeting #4                 |
 |   16 | 12/9 - 12/13  | Group Project Meeting #5           | **NO CLASS - SEMESTER ENDS**             |

+Final Exam:

+- Section 01 (TuTh 11:30am): Tuesday 12/17 10:15am - 12:15pm

 In lieu of a final exam, we will be having group project presentations.
-Date TBD.

 ---